 If you see your kids sharing WWIII memes, don’t scold them.
 It’s normal and healthy to use humor to cope.
 And the fact that it’s not funny to you, is in part why it’s funny to them.

 Peter McGraw, a behavioral scientist and professor of marketing and psychology at the University of Boulder published research called Benign Violations: Making Immoral Behavior Funny (PDF) that’s pretty fascinating.

 He describes that humor “bestows social, psychological, and physical benefits.
 It attracts attention and admiration, softens criticism, delineates social boundaries, and alleviates conflict between people with different world views.”

 Interestingly, it may also be possible that your kids are joking precisely because they don’t truly think it’s likely that they’ll be drafted into war, or experience an attack.
 In his research, McGraw also established that “for grave tragedies, lots of psychological distance is needed to render the situation harmless enough to be funny.”
 So maybe that’s reassuring in some way.

 NOTE: A joke may just be a joke — or it could be a sign that there’s some real fear or anxiety going on.
 Keep an eye out to see whether your child is acting different in any way that piques that parenting Spidey sense we all have.
 If you need to go to a school counselor or a therapist, by all means, get help.

-Any parenting expert will tell you that concerts about your child are always a great jumping off point for conversation.
-Same goes for memes they might be sharing on Tumblr or Instagram.
+Any parenting expert will tell you that concerns about your child are always a great jumping off point for conversation.
+Same goes for memes they might be sharing on TikTok, Snap, or Instagram.

 If you don’t know where to start, try asking, what do you know?